angiejones/automation-bookstore/README.md

 Download the version of chromedriver that corresponds to your Chrome web browser version and operating system: https://sites.google.com/a/chromium.org/chromedriver/downloads

+Create a 'resources' directory under automation-workshop -> project -> resources

-Unzip chromedriver archive and move the executable file to your project directory under resources
+Unzip chromedriver archive and move the executable file to the 'resources' directory
 (automation-workshop -> project -> resources)